Skip to main content

 Should I buy governance tokens?

-Governance tokens can appreciate if the protocol grows and generates fees.
-However, most governance token holders never vote, treating them purely as investments.
-Evaluate them on the protocol's fundamentals (TVL, revenue, user growth) rather than governance utility alone.
+They can appreciate if the protocol grows and generates fees, but most holders never actually vote—they treat them purely as investments.
+Evaluate them on fundamentals (TVL, revenue, user growth) rather than governance utility alone.
 Many have underperformed ETH over time.

 How do I participate in DeFi governance?

 Hold the governance token, then visit the protocol's governance platform (usually Snapshot or Tally) to view and vote on proposals.
-Many protocols allow delegation — you can delegate your voting power to someone who actively participates in governance without transferring your tokens.
+If you'd rather be hands-off, many protocols let you delegate your voting power to an active participant without transferring your tokens.